DMS Pondicherry University

 The Department of Management Studies, School of Management, Pondicherry University (DMS SOM) is a department of the Pondicherry University School of Management of Pondicherry University, India for MBA studies.
 It was established in 1986.

 History

-DMS SOM established the MBA program of the university in 1986.
+DMS, School of Management (SOM) established the MBA program of the university in 1986.
 It caters for MBA teaching, Management research, Organisational management, government officers training, industrial consulting and management extension, with a team of three professors, nine associate professors and two readers.

 Location

 Pondicherry University is located in a campus spread over 780 acre, facing the Bay of Bengal on the East Coast Road.
 It is accessible from Chennai (168 km) and Bangalore (300 km).
 The School of Management (SOM) is the first academic entity of the university established as a centre of Excellence and a stand-alone school in 1986.
 Then in 2005, SOM was reconstructed which includes the Department of Management Studies as the parent department and five other departments.